GEO3515 – Remote Sensing

 After taking this course, you will:

-- Know the properties of the visible, infrared and microwave parts of electromagnetic spectrum
+- Know the properties of the visible, infrared and microwave parts of the electromagnetic spectrum.

-- Have experience with writing a project report
+- Experience with writing a project report and adapt it to a given topic

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.